docker-compose

 Running the docker-compose up command

-To start your application, open a terminal in the directory containing your docker-compose.yml file and run:
+To start the application, open a terminal in the directory containing your docker-compose.yml file and run:

 docker-compose up

-This command will start all the services defined in your file.
+This starts all the services defined in the file.

 Scaling services with docker-compose